spencerdodd/kernelpop/README.md

 The `interactive` mode allows you to perform enumeration with just the output of a `uname -a` command, which makes it useful as a host-side only enumeration tool.
 This run by starting `kernelpop` and with the `-i` flag and then passing the output of `uname -a` when requested.
-This is a legacy feature and replaced by `uname mode`, but supported in case anyone is using this.
+This is a legacy feature and replaced by `uname mode`, but remains supported as `-u` does not support Mac enumeration.

 ### digestible ouput